5 Surreal Beaches That Don’t Look Real (But You Can Actually Visit Them 2026)

 Why it feels unreal:

-• Only accessible by boat
+• Only reachable by boat

-• Surrounded by massive cliffs
+• Protected by enormous cliffs

 Aerial view of Maldives island with overwater villas and clear turquoise lagoon in tropical paradise